Learn Spanish While Driving: 8 Efficient Ways to Transform Your Car into a Classroom

 These are just a few examples of “scripts” that you can use, but to get the most out of this exercise, create your own to match whatever vocabulary or grammar topic you’re covering in your Spanish class or studies.

-8. Have Someone Quiz Your Spanish in the Car
+9. Have Someone Quiz Your Spanish

 Car passengers

 With a little planning ahead of time, you can arrange to bring along your class notes and have your passenger quiz you.
 This can be done with vocabulary lists, flashcards or even sentences out of the textbook.

-The passenger doesn’t need to know Spanish in order to be of help to you.
+The passenger doesn’t need to know Spanish to help you.
 Later, once you’re out of the car, you can really hone in on what you need to improve.
 Plus, your passenger may appreciate the distraction!

 If you have a carpool buddy who’s also interested in learning Spanish, you can even try to have conversations in Spanish.
-Lastly, if all else fails, pick up a hitchhiker and hope they’re a native Spanish speaker.

-Why Learn Spanish in Your Car
+Why Learn Spanish While Driving?

 Most of us spend a lot of time (probably far too much time!) in the car.
 Nothing’s more annoying than twiddling your thumbs in bumper-to-bumper traffic or getting caught at all those red lights with nothing interesting to occupy your brain.